tjluyao/iris_demo/README.md

 ## Pre-trained Iris models for structured datasets
 This is a code base for the paper ['Pre-training Summarization Models of Structured Datasets for Cardinality Estimation'](http://yao.lu/iris.pdf) accepted to PVLDB15.
-We show a version in Python for ease of reading and algorithm development; however, this version is not as performant as our C++ version in terms of build time and query time shown.
-For more details, please refer to the paper.
+We show a version in Python for ease of reading and algorithm development.

 ## Tested environment:
 - Ubuntu 18.04